AnneKawi/M3FoodItemProject/README.txt

 '/foodclass/foodclass_id_number/food/JSON' returns a json of all the food Items in this FoodClass '/foodclass/foodclass_id_number/food/fooditem_id_number/JSON' returns a json of the chosen food_item '/foodclasses/JSON' returns a json with all available foodclasses and their ids

+References:
+- the authentication routine was taken from the oauth-class and only adapted to the needs of the project